strayMat/causal-ml-course/slides/1-intro.typ

   - For example people that go to the hospital die more than people who do not #footnote[Example from #link("sklearn mooc")[https://inria.github.io/scikit-learn-mooc/concluding_remarks.html?highlight=causality]]:

   - Naive data analysis might conclude that hospitals are bad for health.

-    The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.
+  - The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.

-  This is a confounding factor: a variable that influences both the treatment and the outcome.
+  This is a *confounding factor*: a variable that influences both the treatment and the outcome.
 ]

 #slide(